Roebourne

 Health outcomes in Roebourne are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Roebourne shows below-average health indicators, as assessed by AreaSearch.
-Mortality rates and chronic condition prevalence are slightly more prevalent than average across both younger and older age cohorts.
-Private health cover is exceptionally high at approximately 71% of the total population (4046 people), compared to 56.4% in Rest of WA and a national average of 55.7%.
+Health indicators suggest below-average outcomes in Roebourne, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Common health conditions are slightly more prevalent than average across both younger and older age cohorts, and the rate of private health cover is exceptionally high at approximately 71% of the total population (4,046 people).
+This compares to 56.4% across Regional WA and a national average of 55.7%.

-The most common medical conditions are asthma and mental health issues, affecting 6.2% and 5.1% of residents respectively.
-78.8% of residents declare themselves completely clear of medical ailments, compared to 69.3% in Rest of WA.
-Working-age residents have low chronic condition prevalence.
-The area has 5.4% of residents aged 65 and over (306 people), lower than the 19.2% in Rest of WA.
+The most common medical conditions in the area are asthma and mental health issues, impacting 6.2% and 5.1% of residents, respectively, while 78.8% declared themselves as completely clear of medical ailments compared to 69.3% across Regional WA.
+Working-age residents are notably healthy with low chronic condition prevalence.
+The area has 5.4% of residents aged 65 and over (306 people), which is lower than the 19.2% in Regional WA.
 Health outcomes among seniors are above average, with national rankings even higher than the general population.

 Frequently Asked Questions - Health